A few weeks ago, I switched to Gmail. “Welcome to the 21st century!” one of my clients joked. “Let me know if I can help.”

 Problem?
 Cooking on the stovetop requires constant attention and you need to use several pots and pans

 Again, why didn’t I try that earlier?
 I’ve been using my slow cooker for a year, mostly to make various combinations of grains (rice—basmati, brown, wild …—farro, oatmeal, etc.), vegetables, beans and spices.
 I make a big batch, portion it into two or three containers, store them in the fridge and I have dinner ready for nights I’m too busy to make anything but Mark’s lunchbox.
 Contrary to what I thought, most meals don’t need to simmer overnight, mine usually take a couple of hours to cook fully.
 Pro-tip: put veggies at the bottom and grains on top, then mix well towards the end so that grains aren’t mushy.

 Problem?
 Earphone cables break easily and earbuds don’t always fit right

 Solution?
 Bluetooth earbuds

 I can’t believe I spent years replacing broken headphones instead of going wireless.
-Bluetooth earbuds are much sturdier, sound quality is great, no cable is going to get caught on something with earbuds flying out of your ears.
+Bluetooth earbuds are much sturdier, the sound quality is great, and no cable is going to get caught on something with earbuds flying out of your ears.
 I lucked in with Anker, a great company.
-When the sound button on my earbuds became loose a couple of weeks ago, they shipped me a brand new pair (!).
+When the sound button on my earbuds became lose a couple of weeks ago, they shipped me a brand new pair (!).

 Problem?
 I don’t use my credit card enough to accumulate points for cool rewards